symfony/symfony-docs/service_container.rst

     Thanks to this configuration, you can automatically use any classes from the ``src/AppBundle`` directory as a service, without needing to manually configure it.
-Later, you'll learn more about this later in :ref:`service-psr4-loader`.
+Later, you'll learn more about this in :ref:`service-psr4-loader`.

     If you'd prefer to manually wire your service, that's totally possible: see :ref:`services-explicitly-configure-wire-services`.